 15. Ensure mobile device compatibility

-Mobile devices are increasingly becoming the device of choice for viewing videos, consuming social media content and maintaining contact.
+Mobile devices are increasingly becoming the preferred devices for viewing videos, consuming social media content, and maintaining contact.

-Higher resolution video formats (1080p or 720p) may be suitable for larger screens with higher Wi -Fi bandwidth or ethernet internet connections.
-Mobile devices may need smaller and lower resolution video file versions to display well on smaller screens and over lower bandwidth internet connections.
-This may require multiple versions of video files available for all viewers.
+Higher-resolution video formats (1080p or 720p) may be suitable for larger screens with higher Wi-Fi bandwidth or ethernet internet connections.
+Mobile devices may need smaller and lower-resolution video file versions to display well on smaller screens and over lower-bandwidth internet connections, which may require multiple versions of video files available for all viewers.

 Why use employee training videos?